-Use the Classic Interface Editor
+Use the legacy Interface Editor

 The Interface Editor is a reliable, time-tested tool.
 However, we recommend that you use the Interface Editor only when instructed to by the documentation.
 If you aren’t, you may want to try the new search interface builder instead.
-Thanks to its intuitive design, you can quickly create a search interface for test and demo purposes.
-Search interfaces created with the new builder are also hosted by Coveo, which makes them immediately operational.
+Thanks to its intuitive design, you can create a search interface for test and demo purposes.
+Search interfaces created with the new builder are also hosted by Coveo, which makes them immediately operational. |

 The Interface Editor lets you create and customize feature-rich search interfaces using the Coveo JavaScript Search Framework.
 Since there are newer alternatives to the Framework, we recommend that you use the Interface Editor only when instructed to by the documentation.